The best Google Home-compatible smart home devices

 Best Google Home-compatible smart home hub

 A smart home hub is essential for centralizing control of all your siloed smart devices.
 Samsung’s SmartThings hub is our current top choice; it integrates devices that communicate over ZigBee, Z-Wave, and Wi-Fi, and gives you control of all of them from a single app.
-The Home Monitoring Kit bundles two door/window sensors, a motion detector, and a plug-in lamp/small-appliance module—all Zigbee components—along with the hub hardware.
-The SmartThings store is a treasure trove of SmartThings and third-party SmartThings-compatible devices to customize your home.
+Samsung has an extensive offering of SmartThings devices, and the hub is broadly compatible with third-party products, too.
+The third-generation hub no longer requires a hardwired connection to your Wi-Fi router.

 Best Google Home-compatible smart plug